yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 }
 {% endhighlight %}

-After calling line 2, our 'this' within 'Hobbit' that was previously an empty object now has the properties 'this.name = name', 'this.legs = 2', 'this.arms = 2', 'this.body = true', 'this.charachteristic = charachteristic'.
+After calling line 2, our 'this' within 'Hobbit()' that was previously an empty object now includes the properties 'this.name = name', 'this.legs = 2', 'this.arms = 2', 'this.body = true', 'this.charachteristic = charachteristic'.

 Lines 3 and 4 are pretty simple - we are adding a 'height' and 'feet' properties to our object.
+These two properties, 'height' and 'feet,' will be unique to objects instantiated using the 'Hobbit()' constructor.

 Line 5 is a bit more interesting: